gchatz22/struts-site/source/core-developers/coop-interceptor.md

 ## Parameters

 - `exemptedPaths` - Set of opt out endpoints that are meant to serve cross-site traffic.
-Paths should either be relative or absolute.
+Paths should contain leading slashes and must be relative.
+This field is empty by default.
-- `mode` - The policy mode COOP should followe
+- `mode` - The policy mode COOP should follow

 ## Examples